Best daily deals

 The JBL Tune 660NC microphone reproduces the most important frequencies for voices.

-Microphone quality on the JBL Tune 660NC is perfectly fine for taking quick phone calls on the go.
+The JBL Tune 660NC’s microphone quality is perfect for taking quick phone calls on the go.
 As you can hear in our standardized microphone samples below, the JBL Tune 660NC accurately reproduces voices from a variety of people.
 In the simulated noise environment samples, the headphone does a decent job of separating voices from background noise.

 JBL Tune 660NC microphone demo (Ideal conditions):